 Conclusion

 Python 3.13 is running alongside Ubuntu’s default interpreter, with pip working inside a virtual environment and the versioned python3.13 binary available system-wide.
-Keep dependencies isolated in venvs, track upstream security advisories through October 2029, and install Python 3.14 on Ubuntu when you need the longer support window.
+Keep dependencies isolated in venvs, track upstream security advisories through October 2029, and use Python 3.14 on Ubuntu when you want the newer default on 26.04 or the longer upstream support window.
 For expanded pip workflows, see install pip on Ubuntu.

 Formatting tips for your comment